citp/privacy-policy-historical/c/co/con/concern.net.md

 ## Your rights with regard to your information

 You have rights under Irish Data Protection legislation, with regard to our processing of your data.
-You can exercise these rights at any time by contacting us via email at [dpo@concern.net](mailto:dpo@concern.net) or in writing at: The Data Protection Officer, Concern Worldwide, 52/55 Lower Camden Street, Dublin 2, Ireland.
+You can exercise these rights at any time by contacting us via email at [[email protected]net](https://web.archive.org/cdn-cgi/l/email-protection#83e7f3ecc3e0ecede0e6f1edadede6f7) or in writing at: The Data Protection Officer, Concern Worldwide, 52/55 Lower Camden Street, Dublin 2, Ireland.

 You have the right to access personal data we hold which relates to you, including how we acquired such data, and the purposes for which it is being used.
 This right requires that you will be given a copy of your personal data which you may have supplied to us via the Site or in other correspondence and interactions.